Setting The Right Dryer Vent Height From Floor: A Complete Guide

 Detailed Instructions For Dryer Vent Placement

 To ensure proper dryer vent placement, follow these detailed instructions.
-Start by measuring the distance from the floor to the center of the dryer exhaust outlet.
+Start by measuring the distance from the floor to the centre of the dryer exhaust outlet.
 The ideal height for a dryer vent from the floor is around 12-18 inches.
 However, checking local building codes and manufacturer recommendations for specific requirements is crucial.
-Once you have measured the height, use a tape measure to mark the desired height on the wall where the vent will be installed.
+Once you measure the height, use a tape measure to mark the desired height on the wall where you install the vent.

 Factors To Consider When Setting Dryer Vent Height